Here's Our Rant About Spirit Airlines Inc. (SAVE)

 Sponsored

-SAVE currently public float of 97.46M and currently shorts hold a 9.79% ratio of that float.
-Today, the average trading volume of SAVE was 4.01M shares.
+The average price from analysts is $43.35, which is $4.74 above the current price.
+SAVE currently public float of 97.46M and currently shorts hold a 7.06% ratio of that float.
+Today, the average trading volume of SAVE was 3.92M shares.

 SAVE’s Market Performance

-SAVE stocks went down by -1.57% for the week, with a monthly drop of -6.54% and a quarterly performance of -4.38%, while its annual performance rate touched 185.54%.
-The volatility ratio for the week stands at 3.62% while the volatility levels for the past 30 days are set at 3.57% for Spirit Airlines Inc..
-The simple moving average for the period of the last 20 days is 0.74% for SAVE stocks with a simple moving average of 33.39% for the last 200 days.
+SAVE stocks went up by 2.91% for the week, with a monthly jump of 0.20% and a quarterly performance of -1.19%, while its annual performance rate touched 175.75%.
+The volatility ratio for the week stands at 2.73% while the volatility levels for the past 30 days are set at 3.42% for Spirit Airlines Inc..
+The simple moving average for the period of the last 20 days is 2.49% for SAVE stocks with a simple moving average of 34.16% for the last 200 days.

 Analysts’ Opinion of SAVE